 About the Massachusetts Institute for a New Commonwealth

-MassINC’s mission is to make Massachusetts a place of civic vitality and inclusive economic opportunity by providing residents the nonpartisan research, reporting, analysis, and civic engagement necessary to understand policy choices, inform decision making, and hold the government accountable.
+Founded in 1996, MassINC’s mission is to make Massachusetts a place of civic vitality and inclusive economic opportunity by providing residents with the nonpartisan research, reporting, analysis, and civic engagement necessary to understand policy choices, inform decision making, and hold the government accountable.

 A Commonwealth of Massachusetts in which all our residents have freely available and easily accessible information they need to be deeply engaged in our democratic process and in their communities.

 Commitment to Diversity, Equity, and Inclusion

 We are committed to advancing equitable access to opportunities and resources at MassINC and across the Commonwealth, and to addressing barriers and structural systems that perpetuate inequity.
 To achieve this, we encourage robust debate, shaped by a wide range of lived experiences and informed opinions.

 Impact — We produce work that informs, engages, and makes an important difference in the Commonwealth and the lives of its residents.

 Civic-minded — We are committed to wide-ranging public participation and engagement in our community, a value that is strongly aligned with achieving impact.

 Evidence-driven — We believe in the vital role of data, facts, and evidence in public discourse.